pypy/pypy/rpython/doc/translation.rst

  - reference counting (deprecated, too slow)
  - using the `Boehm-Demers-Weiser conservative garbage collector`_
- - using one of our custom `exact GCs implemented in RPython`_
+ - using one of our custom :doc:`exact GCs implemented in RPython <garbage_collection>`

-.. _`Boehm-Demers-Weiser conservative garbage collector`: http://www.hpl.hp.com/personal/Hans_Boehm/gc/
+.. _Boehm-Demers-Weiser conservative garbage collector: http://www.hpl.hp.com/personal/Hans_Boehm/gc/
-.. _`exact GCs implemented in RPython`: garbage_collection.html

 Almost all application-level Python code allocates objects at a very fast rate; this means that the memory management implementation is critical to the